 Rebecca brings to LCW a lifetime of intercultural experience as well as a wealth of expertise with consulting services and learning programs for multi-cultural audiences.
-She has lived and worked for extended periods in Asian, Latin, and North American cultures and is a native of Puerto Rico.
+A native English- and Spanish-speaker, she has lived for extended periods in Asian (China), Latin American (Puerto Rico), and North American (U.S.) cultures.
 Rebecca joined LCW after spending twelve years consulting within the global banking industry and, more recently, leading education programming in Shanghai for two years at the university level.
-Rebecca speaks both Spanish and English fluently and -- inspired by her recent years in the People's Republic of China -- has recently started studying Mandarin Chinese as an addition to her language portfolio.
+Rebecca leads the design and implementation of intercultural development programs at LCW, supporting organizations in their goals to incorporate cross-cultural competencies into their worldviews and inclusive behaviors into their workflows.

 She is also an expert on the nexus point between global diversity and the culture of the LGBT community (Lesbian, Gay, Bisexual and Transgender) -- both inside the U.S. and globally.
-She has spoken at Out & Equal and is also co-author of the LGBT version of the training tool Cultural Detective®, used by many professionals and companies for intercultural competence training, teambuilding and coaching.
+She has spoken at Out & Equal and she is co-author of Cultural Detective®: LGBT (Lesbian, Gay, Bisexual, Transgender), one of a library of training tools used by many organizations for intercultural competency training, teambuilding and coaching.
+She is co-author of the LGBT version of the training tool Cultural Detective®, used by many professionals and companies for intercultural competence training, teambuilding and coaching.